Willy Susilo

 Willy Susilo (/ˈsusiloʊ/) is an Australian cybersecurity scientist and cryptographer.
 He is a Distinguished Professor at the School of Computing and Information Technology, Faculty of Engineering and Information Sciences University of Wollongong, Australia.

 Willy Susilo is a fellow of IEEE (Computer Society), IET, ACS, and AAIA.
 He is the director of Institute of Cybersecurity and Cryptology, School of Computing and Information Technology, University of Wollongong.
 Willy is an innovative educator and researcher.
 Currently, he is the Head of School of Computing and Information Technology at UOW (2015 - now).
 Prior to this role, he was awarded the prestigious Australian Research Council Future Fellowship in 2009.
 He was the former Head of School of Computer Science and Software Engineering (2009 - 2010) and the Deputy Director of ICT Research Institute at UOW (2006 - 2008).

 He is currently serving as the Associate Editor of IEEE Transactions on Dependable and Secure Computing (TDSC) and has served an Associate Editor of IEEE Transactions on Information Forensics and Security (TIFS).
 He is the Editor-in-Chief of the Elsevier Computer Standards and Interface and the Information journals.
 His research interest is cybersecurity and cryptography.

 Willy obtained his PhD from the University of Wollongong in 2001.
 He has published more than 400 papers in journals and conference proceedings in cryptography and network security.
 He has served as the program committee member of several international conferences.

 In 2016, he was awarded the "Researcher of the Year" at UOW, due to his research excellence and contributions.
 His work on the creation of short signature schemes has been well cited and it is part of the IETF draft.

 Biography

 Willy received his Bachelor degree from the Faculty of Engineering at Universitas Surabaya, Indonesia.
 He went to the University of Wollongong, Australia, to pursue his Master's and Ph.D. degrees.
 He was awarded a Ph.D. degree in 2001 from the University of Wollongong, Australia.

 Research

 Willy Susilo's research is in the area of cybersecurity and cryptography.
 His primary research focus is to design solutions and cryptographic algorithms to contribute towards securing the cyberspace.
+In 2023 he was awarded an Australian Laureate Fellowship to further his research in cryptography and cloud computing.